d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Capfs are mostly sufficient, but a few additional Capfs and completion functions are provided by the [Cape] package.

-  *NOTE*: Corfu uses child frames to show the popup; on non-graphical displays it will fall back to the default setting of the `completion-in-region-function'.
+  *NOTE*: Corfu uses child frames to show the popup.
+For now Corfu falls back to the default setting of the `completion-in-region-function' on non-graphical displays.
+You may want to use `consult-completion-in-region'.

   <https://github.com/minad/corfu/blob/screenshots/light.png?raw=true>